Boost Your Intelligent Quotient with Simple Exercises!

 Put simply, IQ is a numerical way of measuring intelligence by calculating the difference between the intellectual abilities typical of others your age, and your actual intellectual competency measured through a questionnaire or practical exam.
 If you’re, say 15 years old, but you manifest intellectual abilities typical of those 20 years old and above, then you have a higher IQ than most.

 There have been many IQ tests developed over the years, many reliably identifying those who belong in the high IQ group, those who fall within the average range, and those who fall below statistical average.
 The very first IQ test, the Standford-Binet Test, is still being used today; constantly being updated with the most current version being the fifth revision.
 There’s also Wechsler’s IQ Tests.
 Unlike the Standford-Binet test, Wechsler’s tests are not solely pen-and-paper tests, but include measurement of actual performance using manipulative and non-verbal testing aids.
 Wechsler’s IQ tests give more data on the different domains of intelligence, are more child-friendly, but are harder to administer to large groups of people at one time.

 There are many ways.

 Second, practice your working memory and reading comprehension.
 Doing so will help you save time when it comes to analyzing test questions that require for you to temporarily retain information in your mind.
-People belonging in the high IQ group tend to have immediate grasp of concepts, and have no need to constantly go back to a question several times while analyzing a problem.
+People belonging to the high IQ group tend to have an immediate grasp of concepts and have no need to continually go back to a question several times while analyzing a problem.
 Because IQ tests are time-pressured assessments, even a couple of seconds shaved from answering each item can go a long, long way.

 P.S.
-You can improve your IQ score 15-20 points by training your brain with a number of IQ software, available on the internet.
-I and many visitors of this website have tested a couple of such programs and found High IQ Pro the best one.
+You can improve your IQ score 15-20 points by training your brain with many IQ software, available on the internet.
+I have tested a couple of such programs and found High IQ Pro the best one.
 You can use any of such programs improve your IQ scores.